Origins of the Family Proclamation

 But wasn’t the proclamation on the family written by a BYU law professor?

 No, probably not.
-Initial drafts of the family proclamation were reportedly written by members of the Twelve[5] after the initial suggestion of Boyd K. Packer.[BIO] Lynn Wardle,[BIO] a BYU law professor known for his opposition to gay marriage, consulted[6] on the Church filing in Hawaii's Baehr v.
-Miike case.[7]
-Wardle may have also consulted with drafting the family proclamation, but there is no known evidence to support this.
+Initial drafts of the family proclamation were reportedly written by members of the Twelve[13] after the initial suggestion by President Boyd K. Packer.[BIO] Lynn Wardle,[BIO] a BYU law professor known for his opposition to gay marriage, consulted[14] on the Church filing in Hawaii's Baehr v.
+Miike case.[15]

 Did any women general authorities participate in writing the proclamation?

-No. In an 2005 interview, Sister Chieko Okazaki said it was written without any input from the women in Church leadership and asked "How come we weren't consulted?"[8]
+No. In a 2005 interview, Sister Chieko Okazaki[BIO] said it was written without any input from the women in Church leadership and asked, "How come we weren't consulted?"[16]

 Does the proclamation have any new ideas or doctrines in it?

 Not really.
-It's more of a compilation of teachings that have been taught for many years within the Church.[13]
+It's more of a compilation of teachings that have been taught for many years within the Church.[17]
+As far back as 1831, the Church has articulated the key principles found in the proclamation.[18]

 Is the proclamation on the family official doctrine?

-Is the proclamation on the family sexist?
+Is the family proclamation sexist?

 Arguably.
 It defines men's and women's roles within the family, with men "presiding, providing, and protecting" while women are "primarily responsible for the nurture of their children."[23]